Skip to Content

 The mines in the Bumpus Cove district, New Prospect Mine, New Market, Mascot, Mossy Creek, Sullivan, Hawkins, and Greene counties, the Straight Creek Mines, Stony Creek, Cleveland, Livingston, or Monterey are also great for finding crystals in Tennessee.

-The best places to find quartz crystals in Tennessee include Cooper’s Gem Mine, Douglas Lake, Unaka Mountains, Little Tennessee River, Lawrenceburg, Springfield, Wayne County, Monterey, Big Creek, Russellville, and Copperhill, among others.
+The best places to find quartz crystals in Tennessee include Cooper’s Gem Mine, Douglas Lake, Unaka Mountains, Little Tennessee River, Lawrenceburg, Springfield, Wayne County, Monterey, Big Creek, Russellville, and Copperhill.

-TIP: Tennessee is a great place for finding quartz crystals.
+TIP: Tennessee is a great place to find quartz crystals.
 Do you know how valuable quartz crystal can be?
 Find out more in the article below:

 How Much is Quartz Worth?
 Value for Common Quartz Varieties